-Nations of Iran crash victims press Tehran on investigation
+Nations of Iran crash victims seek compensation for families

-LONDON (AP) - Representatives of five nations that lost citizens when Iran shot down a Ukrainian airliner last week met Thursday in London to press Tehran to conduct a full and open investigation into the tragedy.
+LONDON (AP) - The governments of countries that lost citizens when Iran shot down a Ukrainian airliner demanded Thursday that Tehran accept “full responsibility” and pay compensation to the victims’ families.

-The foreign ministers of Canada, the U.K., Afghanistan, Sweden and Ukraine lit candles at a vigil in memory of the dead passengers and crew members before the meeting at the Canadian High Commission on Trafalgar Square.
+The foreign ministers of Canada, the U.K., Afghanistan, Sweden and Ukraine issued the statement on after a meeting at the Canadian High Commission on Trafalgar Square.

 All 176 people aboard the Ukraine International Airlines died when it was brought down by ballistic missiles shortly after taking off from Tehran’s Imam Khomeini International Airport on Jan.
 8.

-The victims included 57 Canadian citizens, as well as Ukrainians, Swedes, Afghans, Britons and Iranians.
+The victims included 57 Canadian citizens as well as 11 Ukrainians, 17 people from Sweden, four Afghans and four British citizens, as well as Iranians.

+“We are here to pursue closure, accountability, transparency and justice” for the victims, Canadian Foreign Minister Francois-Philippe Champagne said in London.

+He said Iran had accepted responsibility, but only a full investigation would reveal the “exact cause” and who was responsible.

 Iran initially blamed a technical fault before acknowledging in the face of mounting evidence that its paramilitary Revolutionary Guard had accidentally brought down the jetliner.